Georgia Smart Communities Challenge

 The program provides seed funding and access to technical assistance, expert advice, and a network of peers.
 A Georgia Tech researcher will advise and conduct research in support of each group’s goals.
 Chamblee has partnered with Ellen Dunham-Jones, a professor and Director of the Urban Design Program for the College of Design at Georgia Tech.
 Ellen and her students will work with us to envision the potential impacts of autonomous vehicle technology on land uses, on attracting next generation residents and employees, on expanding access to MARTA, on prioritizing of pedestrian and bicycle mobility to maintain the human scale in City streets, and on improving public health.

 The research is important to achieve the City’s overall vision as it is transforming from a more automobile-oriented community to a more urban, transit-oriented, and multi-modal community.
 This research will focus on how Chamblee can leverage Shared Autonomous Vehicles (SAVs) and the redevelopment opportunities they may provide to achieve its broader goals of livability and sustainable urban design.
 Ultimately, the research deliverables will produce a set of recommendations for Chamblee as well as best practices for other local governments to follow as they introduce SAVs onto public streets.

-The Challenge process will kick-off in September, so stay tuned for opportunities to get involved and be a part of the next generation of mobility in Chamblee.
+The Challenge process kicked-off in September 2018.
+Stay tuned for opportunities to get involved and be a part of the next generation of mobility in Chamblee.